 This office will continue to fight for the production of information which would enable a defendant to properly defend himself in court in a blood draw case, including independent lab testing of the sample, photographic tours of the State’s laboratory and photographic tours of the jail infirmary and refrigeration and storage units.

-Both the Intoxilyzer and the gas chromatograph are operated with the use of computers.
-The machines contain memory or metadata which records every task performed by or with the machine.
-Often the printed reports concerning the machines' operation contain information which is at odds with the metadata.
-Sometimes the machine is programed not to include certain data which could be helpful to the defendant.
-For example, with the breath test there may have been machine errors or machine maintenance defects which are not reported, or in extreme cases the technical supervisors may destroy or falsify data.
-With the gas chromatographs the laboratories may chose not to report certain data in order to prevent perceived inconsistencies in the test results.
+Both the Intoxilyzer and gas chromatograph are operated with the use of computers.
+The machines contain memory or metadata that records every task performed by or with the machine.
+Often the printed reports concerning the machines’ operation contain information that is at odds with the metadata.
+Sometimes the machine is programmed not to include certain data that could be helpful to the defendant.
+For example, with the breath test, there may have been machine errors or machine maintenance defects which are not reported, or in extreme cases, the technical supervisors may destroy or falsify data.
+With the gas chromatographs, the laboratories may choose not to report certain data in order to prevent perceived inconsistencies in the test results.

 Effective September 1, 2011 the Texas Legislature amended Penal Code Section 49.04 to include a new offense of driving while intoxicated with an alcohol concentration of .15 or greater after arrest.
 Even though this is a first DWI it is a Class A misdemeanor with a punishment range of 1 year in jail and a $4000 fine because of the high breath or blood test results.
-This is a new offense not an enhancement to punishment such as a prior conviction for DWI.
+This is offense not an enhancement to punishment such as a prior conviction for DWI.
 Not many of these cases have been tried.
-In most instances in Bexar County where blood was taken after the arrest, the District Attorney's office is pleading this offense as an enhancement rather than a new offense.
+In most instances in Bexar County where blood was taken after the arrest, the District Attorney’s office is pleading this offense as an enhancement rather than a new offense.
 This occurs because the blood test results are not available for several weeks.
-The DA then tacks the results on to the original offense of DWI class B. It will take some time and appellate cases to determine what the appropriate procedure should be and what constitutional laws are involved in these cases.
+The DA then tacks the results on to the original offense of DWI class B. As in any case, the plea bargaining process may be a way to avoid the aggravating factor.

 License Suspension Hearings